bioinfo-pf-curie/myproms/README.md

  ports:
    - "8080:80"
 ```
-**Note**: You can use the default Apache port `80` (`   - "80:80"`) if no other services installed on your system is using it.
+**Note**: You can use the default Apache port `80` (`   - "80:80"`) if no other services installed on your system are served on it.
 This will allow you to skip the port declaration in myProMS URL: `http://localhost`.

 ## Data persistence
 Because Docker containers are created/deleted each time you start/shut down the myProMS Server, all data are stored outside these containers through mounted [volumes](https://docs.docker.com/storage/volumes/) to insure they are not lost when the server is shut down.